-REAL-TIME DATA COLLECTION
+REAL TIME DATA COLLECTION

-The main objective of an IoT dashboard is to provide valuable information in real-time so that damage can be avoided.
+The main objective of an IoT dashboard is to provide valuable information in real time so that damage can be avoided.
 Imagine if an IoT dashboard providing a weather forecast is giving the correct information, but after the weather conditions changed.
 The data collected is of no use after the time of occurrence passes.

-Therefore, a dashboard must display both historical as well as real-time data.
+Therefore, a dashboard must display both historical as well as real time data.

-Real-time data is referred to as the information displayed on the IoT web app screen with low latency.
+Real time data is referred to as the information displayed on the IoT web app screen with low latency.
 The image shows the screen of an automobile dashboard displaying the live location through GPS tracking.

-ANALYSIS OF IoT DATA
+real time ANALYSIS OF IoT DATA

 We are living in the technology era where everything is connected with each other via the Internet.
 However, the Internet is packed with data files, including images, text, statistics, etc. The question that arises here is which data is important and which data is trash.
-This is done by analysing data and categorizing it as information and data.
+This is done by analyzing data and categorizing it as information and data.
 In simple terms, we can say that IoT data analytics is the process of analysing raw data and extracting useful information from it.

 IOT ANALYSIS FLOW